uladkasach/js-resource-loader/readme.md

 Extraction list is an array of key_strings which should be extracted from the environment the script is loaded into.

 Note: if you only have one key you would like extracted, you can just pass the key string instead of an array.

+### Frame Src (optional)
+If frame src is defined, then the iframe is loaded with the SRC as the contents.
+This may be useful when you need to load a script from a particular domain. (e.g., google looks for specific domains in which it authorizes the usage of certain api keys)